bfondevila/home-assistant-fitbit-integration/README.md

 ## Polling frequency

 This integration reduces the number of sensors pulled, and in exchange increases the polling frequency to every 5 minutes.
+Only sensor that is currently being pulled is battery (and states such as "battery charging / discharging").